-- Online sentiment can affect whether or not people will purchase your products, and can even predict market changes and economic downturns.
+- Online sentiment can affect whether or not people will purchase your products and can even predict market changes and economic downturns.

-By understanding how customers feel about your brand, you can determine which business areas need improvement, as well as how to hone in on the things your brand is doing right.
-You’ll be able to create products, marketing materials, and social media posts that your customers and prospective customers will be more receptive to and avoid missteps in customer service and marketing.
+By understanding how customers feel about your company or brand, you can determine which areas of your business might need improvement, as well as how to focus on the things your brand is doing correctly.
+You’ll be able to create products, marketing materials and social media content that both your customers and prospective customers will be more receptive to and avoid missteps in customer service and marketing.

 Here are a few more reasons why it is important to measure online sentiment.

 A study by Cornell University recently found that sentiment indicators can be used to forecast future recessions because it provides a direct measure of the polarity of the information consumers and producers are exposed to.

 How to measure online sentiment

-The more you know about your customers, the easier it will be to create engaging experiences, market efficiently, and create a product they'll want to talk about.
+The more you know about your customers, the easier it will be to create engaging experiences, market efficiently, and create a product they'll want to talk about online.
 Their emotional state when interacting with your brand is key here.
 Measuring and tracking online sentiment will help you better understand your customers and their buying behavior.

 Here’s how to measure online sentiment: